 Division of Secondary Education and Community Health

-Kevin Good is an instructor in Special Education.
-His focus in special education has resulted in various experiences including teaching, research, advocacy, and consulting.
+Kevin Good's focus in special education has resulted in various experiences including teaching, research, advocacy, and consulting.
 Kevin’s primary teaching and research is on assistive technology (AT), inclusive education, teacher education, academic and behavioral instructional interventions, and best practices in instruction and technology use.
 His goal is to develop and mentor future teachers as they prepare to meet the needs of all learners.
 He is also excited to work with community members with their AT needs be it related to pk-12 education, higher education or life.
 As the Maine CITE Coordinator at UMF, Kevin seeks to help all individuals learn more about the roles of AT in the classroom and life.
 Currently, Kevin is finalizing his dissertation, which focuses on technology use for improving the writing skills of students with Emotional Behavioral Disorders and Autism Spectrum Disorders.

 Elizabeth Luckraft has spent much of her adult professional life in public schools as a teacher, mentor, and supervisor.
 She has taught students in grades 3, 5, 7 and 8 and has been a team leader at the middle school level.
 As a mentor teacher for UMF student teachers early on in her teaching career, Elizabeth identified being a student teaching supervisor at UMF as an ideal position for her and is in her 16th year.
 In this role she is able to support beginning teachers in applying their skills, buiding their confidence, and balancing priorities to learn how to manage the stresses and demands of the education profession and become a healthy, effective teacher.
 Elizabeth has also involved in mind-body health as a therapist for numerous years specializing in body-centered mindfulness techniques to alleviate anxiety and depression.
 She currently supports UMF students on a part-time basis as a clinical counselor at the UMF Health Clinic.